 4. Use extensions whenever you can

-Extensions can help improve your ads by making them more relevant — giving out useful information, or utilize the features of the device the user is on.
+Extensions can help improve your ads by making them more relevant, giving out useful information, or utilizing features of the device the user is on.

 Phone call extensions for mobile campaigns allow interested parties to speak with you over the phone with just one click, no landing page or form needed.
 This extension is amazing for companies that solve an immediate need for a client.